Indoor Fluid Antenna Systems Enabled by Layout-Specific Modeling and Group Relative Policy Optimization: Conclusion

-In this paper, we investigated how FAS can enhance indoor wireless communications by addressing critical challenges in channel modeling and system optimization/configuration.
-Specifically, our key contributions include the following: 1) developing a layout-specific ray-tracing model that achieves an $83.3$\% reduction in computational time compared to Sionna RT while only $3$ dB RMSE loss, enabling real-time multipath tracking; 2) deriving a closed-form solution for the two-ray model that preserves near-optimal performance; and 3) proposing a GRPO optimization solution for jointly optimizing antenna positions, beamforming, and power allocation.
-Notably, our simulation result reveals that increasing the group size and trajectory length for GRPO does not yield prominent sum-rate improvement while consuming a large amount of training time, suggesting the importance of group size and trajectory length selection.
-Furthermore, the GRPO algorithm shows superior sum rate performance over the PPO, A2C, and WMMSE approaches while requiring $49.2$ fewer FLOPs than PPO. {In the future, our indicator function framework can be extended to incorporate second-order reflection by computing two reflection points.}
+This paper investigated how FAS can enhance indoor wireless communications by tackling critical challenges in channel modeling and system optimization.
+Specifically, our main contributions include: 1) we developed a layout-specific ray-tracing model that achieves an $83.3$\% reduction in computational time compared to Sionna RT while only $3$ dB RMSE loss, enabling real-time multipath tracking; 2) we derived a closed-form solution for the two-ray model that preserves near-optimal performance; and 3) we proposed GRPO optimization solution for jointly optimizing antenna positions, beamforming, and power allocation.
+Our simulation results revealed that increasing the group size and trajectory length for GRPO does not yield prominent sum-rate improvement while consuming a large amount of training time, suggesting the importance of group size and trajectory length selection.
+In addition, GRPO solution showed superior sum rate performance over the PPO, A2C, and WMMSE approaches while requiring $49.2\%$ fewer FLOPs than PPO. {In the future, our indicator function framework can be extended to incorporate second-order reflection by computing two reflection points.}

 \begin{appendices}